janewangari-sudo/intro-to-dl-pose-estimation/README.md

 - Input: 256×192 per-person crops, normalised with ImageNet mean/std
 - Targets: 64×48 Gaussian heatmaps (σ=2)

-> **Note:** Due to free-tier Colab compute constraints, we trained on COCO val2017 rather than the full train2017 set (118,000 images).
+> **Note:** Due to free tier Colab compute constraints, we trained on COCO val2017 rather than the full train2017 set (118,000 images).
 This limits absolute performance compared to published benchmarks but does not affect relative comparisons between models.

 ---